 One local speciality that was served, was stir fried camel toe.
 We kept our sniggers to ourselves and tucked into this somewhat unusual dish.
 Basically the hoof is sliced thinly and stir fried with a slightly spicy oil, onions and peppers.

-Now how to describe one…. like a cross between biting your nail and chewing on a grisly old bit of steak!
-Actually, to be fair it was much better than that sounds and because they had sliced it thinly enough, it wasn’t so chewy.
+Now how to describe one…. like a cross between biting your nail and chewing on an old, grisly bit of steak!
+Actually, to be fair it was much better than that sounds and since they had sliced it thinly enough, it wasn’t so chewy.
 For me it’s definitely the weirdest Chinese food on this list.